-Social networking sites like Pinterest and Instagram also using images to connect the interesting users around the world.
-Hence, it is a potential opportunity for webmasters to optimize the images in their site for search engines and pull traffic from it.
+There are many users search images from Google Image search.
+This has a huge potential especially for photography and ecommerce niches.
+In addition, social networking sites like Pinterest and Instagram also using images to connect the interesting users around the world.
+Hence, it is a potential opportunity for webmasters to optimize images on their site for search engines and pull traffic from it.

 2. Alternative Text (Alt attribute)

 Providing alternate text to images is the most important thing you need to ensure.
-HTML alt attribute allows you to provide an alternate text for an image within <img> tag as “<img src=”image.jpg” alt=”SEO For Images”>”.
+HTML alt attribute allows you to provide an alternate text for an image within <img> tag.
+Below is an example of using alt tage with image tag.

 Alt text is useful in two scenarios – one is for the browser support and the other is for search engines.
-When a browser does not support your image for whatsoever reason the alt text is displayed instead of an image.
+When a browser does not support your image for whatsoever reason, it will display the alt text instead of an image.
 This will help users to understand the possible image supposed to be displayed and continue reading without much disruption.
+Below is an example of the broken image showing alt text on the browser.

 As search engines can’t completely understand the meaning of an image, they use alt text as the text equivalent of an image.
 So effective use of alt text increases the possibility of the site’s visibility on search results especially on image searches.